aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - 1x 12bit analog terminal connector (shared)

-The PCB design files are underway....
+PCB design files are underway....
 <br>
 <br>
 in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository: